 Dihya: Kahina: Berber Queen, Priestess and War General; the fiercest Berber leader who defended her nation to death.
-According to the Arab generals themselves, she defeated them like no other general had done before her, and that whenever a Berber tribe is slaughtered, another emerged from the mirage like the jinn of the desert.
+According to the Arab generals themselves, she defeated them as no other general had done before her, and that whenever a Berber tribe is slaughtered, another emerged from the mirage-like the jinn of the desert.

 Aksil: Kusayla: King or tribal leader.

 Salih ibn Tarif of Berghouata: translated the Koran to Berber.